Analog and digital electronics for engineers

 Cambridge University Press

-This second edition of Ahmed and Spreadbury’s excellent textbook Electronics for Engineers provides, like the first edition, an introduction to electronic circuits covers the early part of degree level courses in electronics and electrical engineering.
+This second edition of Ahmed and Spreadbury’s excellent textbook Electronics for Engineers provides, like the first edition, an introduction to electronic circuits that covers the early part of degree-level courses in electronics and electrical engineering.
 The text of the first edition has been extensively revised and supplemented to bring it up to date; two entirely new chapters have been added on the subject of digital electronics.

 A first chapter on the general principles of signal handling in electronic circuits is followed by descriptions of amplifiers using field-effect and bipolar transistors and integrated circuit op-amps, written from the point of view of the engineering student building up a system.